 But before you enter the process, you want to get an idea as to what it entails.
 That’s where this guide comes in.
 Below, we’re going to tell you everything there is to know about getting a second property, from things to consider, to what to do with your first home, and more.

 Let’s get into it!

 What to Consider When Getting a Second Home in Washington

 There are a number of different things to consider when buying a second home.
 Some of the most important things to consider when purchasing a second property include:

-How Often You’ll Use the Home
+How Often You’ll Use Your Second Home in Washington

 First, you should consider whether you really need a second home at all.
 Ask yourself how often you’ll use it.
 If it’s only going to be used sporadically, you might be better off renting something instead.